Blog Post

 The soft material used in sound panels is designed to absorb sound energy and stop this energy from bouncing around the room and reflecting off the surfaces.
 Class A panels like the ones available from The Soundproofing Store, are tested to absorb 90-100% of sound energy that hits them.
 This means you require less panels in an area to achieve good results, compared to lower performing panels.
 You may have seen panels that look like the image above and these require nearly the whole surface covering to get good results.
 Plus, aesthetically, they don’t look particularly appealing.

-Where would you need to use Room Acoustic Absorption?
+Where would you need to use Room Acoustic sound Absorption?

 Social spaces such as; restaurants, bars, schools, offices, and large halls would require some degree of sound absorption.
 Whenever you have a large space with hard surfaces coupled with noise, such as lots of voices.
 The noise will resonate / echo around the room, amplifying the noise resulting in the noise taking longer to dissipate.